 Third, 161D/164L and 162D/165L differ from the other introductory courses by giving somewhat more derivations of key equations, usually in the context of clarifying why key equations have the form they do, say because of mathematical symmetries or conservation laws.

 Note: if you are a freshman thinking of majoring in physics or biophysics and have had advanced physics in high school, as well as a strong background in mathematics, it may make sense to skip one or more of the intro physics courses.
-Please make an appointment with the Physics Director of Undergraduate Studies to discuss this possibility as soon as you arrive on campus.
-Roughly speaking, if you have a strong background in mechanics but not such a strong background in electrodynamics, you should take Physics 164L, PHYSICS 162D, and PHYSICS165L in your first year.
-If you have a strong high-school background in both mechanics and electrodynamics, then taking PHYSICS 163D (and the 164L/165L sequence) is recommended.
+Please consult the placement page or the Physics Director of Undergraduate Studies to discuss this possibility.

 Note that AP or IB credit is not accepted for Physics major introductory physics requirements, although some other departments may accept it for their major requirements.

 The three semester sequence PHYSICS 151L Introductory Mechanics, PHYSICS 152L Introductory Electricity, Magnetism and Optics, and PHYSICS 153L Applications of Physics: A Modern Perspective, is intended mainly for engineering students.
 Normally engineering students without AP credits take PHYSICS 151L and 152L.
-Students with full AP credits may take PHYSICS 153L.
-The 151/152/153 sequence differs from the other introductory physics courses by emphasizing applications of physics (often to engineering) rather than derivations of key equations.
+The 151/152 sequence differs from the other introductory physics courses by emphasizing applications of physics (often to engineering) rather than derivations of key equations.

-The courses PHYSICS 141L General Physics I: Mechanics, and PHYSICS 142L General Physics II: Electricity and Magnetism, sequence is intended for students who are taking calculus for the first time or who are not planning to major in physics or engineering.
-About three quarters of 141L/142L students are interested in the life sciences (for example, biology, psychology, and neurobiology), and many of these students in turn are premeds.
+The courses PHYSICS 121L General Physics I: Mechanics, and PHYSICS 122L General Physics II: Electricity and Magnetism, sequence is intended for students who are taking calculus for the first time or who are not planning to major in physics or engineering.
+About three quarters of 121L/122L students are interested in the life sciences (for example, biology, psychology, and neurobiology), and many of these students in turn are premeds.
 The remaining quarter is a mix of students from chemistry, environmental science, mathematics, computer science, and other disciplines.

-The 141L and 142L courses differ from the other introductory physics courses primarily by emphasizing examples and applications over derivations.
-Some instructors do discuss examples related to the life sciences but students should understand that 141L and 142L are physics courses first, with the goal of giving students a broad and useful understanding of the principles and applications of physics.
+The 121L and 122L courses differ from the other introductory physics courses primarily by emphasizing examples and applications over derivations, and by building in review and instruction in the mathematics required for the course.
+Some instructors do discuss examples related to the life sciences but students should understand that 121L and 122L are physics courses first, with the goal of giving students a broad and useful understanding of the principles and applications of physics.
 The sequence does cover most physics topics of the MCAT exam, although often in greater detail and with deeper insight than what is required for the MCAT.

 Tutors for Introductory Physics